-- i) Our Local Validation requirements require that if you are proposing to bring forward 'in scope' development where foul water from a development (or foul and surface water) discharges to the Seaton Carew or Billingham WWTW and the development is below the EiA thresholds, and you intend to incorporate SuDS within the development you will need to submit a Nutrient Neutrality Statement.
-This statement should include: - Location of development in relation to the River Tees catchment: - Details of proposed application; - Details of the current land use (please show where there is a difference in land use over the last 10 years); - Details of how foul and surface water drainage will be disposed of; - Details of any proposed SuDS incorporated in the development - ii) Our Local Validation requirements require that if you are proposing to bring forward in scope development which exceeds the EiA thresholds, or which does not discharge to the Seaton Carew or Billingham WWTW, or does not incorporate SuDS you will need to complete and submit the Nutrient Neutrality Budget Calculator for the Tees catchment.
+- i) If you are proposing to bring forward 'in scope' development where foul water from a development (or foul and surface water) discharges to the Seaton Carew or Billingham WWTW and the development is below the EiA thresholds, and you intend to incorporate SuDS within the development you will need to submit a Nutrient Neutrality Statement.
+This statement should include: - Location of development in relation to the River Tees catchment: - Details of proposed application; - Details of the current land use (please show where there is a difference in land use over the last 10 years); - Details of how foul and surface water drainage will be disposed of; - Details of any proposed SuDS incorporated in the development - ii) If you are proposing to bring forward in scope development which exceeds the EiA thresholds, or which does not discharge to the Seaton Carew or Billingham WWTW, or does not incorporate SuDS you will need to complete and submit the Nutrient Neutrality Budget Calculator for the Tees catchment.
 You will also need to submit a Nutrient Neutrality Statement with the calculator results.
 This Statement should include: - Location of development in relation to the River Tees catchment;